 The Nature Of Relationships, Love and Sex

 Popular culture has brought into being a whole collection of myths around sex and human sexuality – and in particular, our attitude towards sexual pleasure.
+This is determined in large part by the energy of the lover archetype in men, about which you can read more here.

 For one thing, many of us still have the belief at some level that pleasure is essentially male-centric.
 In other words, that sexual interactions between men and women are somehow all about male sexual pleasure.